Nifelheim: Controversy

-In a 2008 interview with Sweden Rock magazine, members of the band were quoted as making derogatory remarks about deceased Metallica bassist Cliff Burton as well as deceased Pantera guitarist Dimebag Darrell; stating "I laughed and pissed on a photo of him" and "Too bad Phil Anselmo didn't die too; that was probably the only time I wished Pantera had actually played", about Burton and Abbott respectively.
+In a 2008 interview with Sweden Rock magazine, Tyrant was quoted as making derogatory remarks about deceased Metallica bassist Cliff Burton as well as deceased Pantera guitarist Dimebag Darrell Abbott; he stated "I laughed and pissed on a photo of him", and "Too bad Phil Anselmo didn't die too; that was probably the only time I wished Pantera had actually played", about Burton and Abbott, respectively.
 In a statement released to Blabbermouth.net, the band later verified that they had made and approved the statements before the issue was published.

-In a 2010 interview published in Metalion's Slayer (de) fanzine, Tyrant stated that "this 'Dimebag/Burton' fuss that was spammed out as some 'statement' on the internet", and that it disturbed him "more then [sic] ever".
+In a 2010 interview published in Metalion's Slayer (de) fanzine, Tyrant stated that "this 'Dimebag/Burton' fuss... was spammed out as some 'statement' on the internet", and that it disturbed him "more then [sic] ever".
 Further, he stated that he is "not hating either of these musicians", nor did he intend to "put any disgrace upon their memory".
 It is unclear if Tyrant was saying the statement was taken out of context, or denying that the statement was ever made.
 Apparently due to the controversy, that interview has been their last to date.
 They also mentioned people labeling them as "non-serious" as another reason to not give interviews anymore.